 - ZERO WARRNAMBOOL Innovative solutions for zero net emissions - 2.
-ADAPTABLE WARRNAMBOOL - adapt to the - impacts of climate change WISE WARRNAMBOOL a wise city, that wastes 3. - NATURAL WARRNAMBOOL enjoy, love, respect 4. - BLUE WARRNAMBOOL water for life 5.
-6 - GREEN WARRNAMBOOL a city in nature
+ADAPTABLE WARRNAMBOOL - adapt to the - impacts of climate change WISE WARRNAMBOOL a wise city, that wastes 3. - NATURAL WARRNAMBOOL enjoy, love, respect and care for the natural environment - BLUE WARRNAMBOOL water for life 5. - GREEN WARRNAMBOOL a city in nature